 What if the Host Organisation has arranged Confidentiality Agreement?

-When submitting your ENGN3100 report, please make sure you inform ENGN3100 Course Convenor, if your Host Organisation has arranged any Confidentiality Agreement around the work you had undertaken with them.
-It is your responsibility to discuss this with the Convenor, if there is any Confidentiality Agreement.
+When submitting your ENGN3100 report, please make sure you inform ENGN3100 Course Convener, if your Host Organisation has arranged any Confidentiality Agreement around the work you had undertaken with them.
+It is your responsibility to discuss this with the Convener, if there is any Confidentiality Agreement.
 ANU’s preference will be not to go into a Confidentiality Agreement.
 Instead, we wish your Host Supervisor to work with you to ensure that no confidential information is included in your report and assessment.

 What do I need from the host when submitting my ENGN3100 report?